logicbomb-1/github-secret-scan/README.md

 # github-secret-scan

-github-secret-scan is a Python tool to help find potentially sensitive files pushed to public or private repositories on Github.
-This can be used
+github-secret-scan is a Python tool to help find potentially sensitive data pushed to public or private repositories on Github.
+This can be used by organization to find sensitive data in thier public or private repositories and fix them accordingly.
+The tool also scans member's repositories.
+Moreover, the tool can also be used by security researchers to hunt for sensitive leaks in organization's public repositories along with thier members.

 ## Installation